PPMTF/PPMTF/README.md

 $ docker-compose exec ppmtf bash
 ```

-5. Run our code (NOTE: it may take a few hours depending on the running environment).
+5. Run our code (NOTE: it may take one hour or so depending on the running environment).
 ```
+$ cd opt/PPMTF/
+$ chmod +x run_PPMTF_PF.sh
 $ ./run_PPMTF_PF.sh
 ```

-Then experimental results of PPMTF in PF will be output in "data/PF/utilpriv_PPMTF_TK.csv".
-We plotted Figure 7 "PPMTF" in our paper using this file.
+Then "utilpriv_PPMTF_TK.csv" will be output in "data/PF/".
+This is experimental results of PPMTF (alpha=200) in PF in Figure 7 of our paper.
 See "res/PF/utilpriv.xlsx" for details.

 # Usage